Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ### (2) Running inference

+If you want to run inference with YOLO5x, copy the best.pt weights from yolov5/runs/training/last folder in the main folder ie yolov5 and then run following command
 ```
-python detect.py --weights best.pt --source /home/caic/Downloads/yolo_series_deepsort_pytorch/yolov5/VRU_Dataset/images/test  # for detection with trained YOLOv5x model, best.pt are the best weight of yolov5x training, for detection with yolov7x change the weights, place best.pt from the yolov7/runs/training/

 python detect.py --weights best.pt --source /home/caic/Downloads/yolo_series_deepsort_pytorch/yolov5/VRU_Dataset/images/test
 ```
-For detection with trained YOLOv5x model, best.pt are the best weight of yolov5x training so copy this best.pt file from yolov5/runs/training
+For detection with trained YOLOv7x model, best.pt are the best weight of yolov7x training so copy that best.pt file from yolov7/runs/training/last folder into main folder i.e yolov7 and then run above command. same is true for YOLOv8x.

-for detection with trained YOLOv5x model, best.pt are the best weight of yolov5x training
 ## Training your own Model

 To train your own YOLO models on this new custom VRU_Dataset or any other new dataset for VRUs detection, follow these steps: